Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Carnivores, these fish feed during the day on a diet of primarily bottom-dwelling invertebrates including worms, small anemones, sponges, bryozoans, crabs, shrimps, small shellfish, and sea stars.
 Given the opportunity, females eat their own eggs.

-Spawning season is from March through July and several spawning cycles may occur over the season.
+Spawning season is from March through July, and several spawning cycles may occur over the season.
 When the male fish is ready to accept eggs he will approach females and attempt to entice them to his nesting site with a loud clucking sound and a dash to the nest.
 Females are very selective.
 They inspect the nest and the freshness of the eggs already deposited (indicated by the color).
-If the nest, egg color, and the male meet her approval, she will lay 15,000-80,000 bright yellow eggs that are then fertilized by the male.
+If the nest, egg color, and the male meet her approval, she will lay 15,000 to 80,000 bright yellow eggs that are then fertilized by the male.
 He immediately drives the female from the nest to prevent her from eating the eggs.
 Several females may deposit eggs in the same nest and a female may deposit eggs in several different nests.

 The male carefully grooms and fans the eggs, but he also from time to time eats a batch just when they are getting ready to hatch.
 Researchers have determined that the egg eating of the males is done to entice more females in lay eggs in his nest.
 Females prefer to lay eggs next to other batches of fresh yellowish-colored eggs.
 The dark-grayish color of eggs ready to hatch is not attractive to them.
 The male gambles that if he has several batches of eggs in his nest, eating the darkened ones may clear the way to entice new females.